meowmix3/nextcloudcmd-docker/README.md

-My Alpine-based nextcloudcmd Dockerfile for syncing my Nextcloud files
+Nextcloudcmd Dockerfile for syncing Nextcloud files

 Either clone the repo & edit the `start.sh` file, or run something like: